Pending transactions can be :

-Keep in mind that this nominal payment is not a debit.
+Keep in mind that this payment is not charged, or not charged "yet".
 Merchants use it to check whether your card is valid and sufficiently loaded with funds.

 A new payment line should appear under the Payments tab in Spendesk, as a “pending transaction”.

 Amount charged or cancelled